Lexogen-Tools/SIRVsuite/README.md

 ## 1. Installation
 To install SIRVsuite, an environment for all depedent packages needs to be created.
 Thus, install/sirvsuite_env.yml can be used via conda command
 ```
-conda env create -p PATH_TO_CONDA -f install/sirvsuite_env.yml
+conda env create -p CONDA_PATH/envs/sirvsuite -f install/sirvsuite_env.yml
 ```

 to create a virtual conda environment, from which SIRVsuite.py can run.
+Conda is installed to the home directory by default.
+In this case CONDA_PATH would refer to /home/user_name/anaconda3 or /home/user_name/miniconda3.
+See more info about conda enironments: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html.

 Another option is to install python packages directly, which is not recommended due to possible dependency conflicts.